Riotpencil/NBody_Simulator/README.md

 # NBody_Simulator
+### Unfinished.
-Unfinished.
-Modified from cs61b-sp19-project0, using StdDraw.
+Modified from cs61b_sp19_project0, using StdDraw.
 Newtown's gravity law and conservation of momentum is implemented.
+In `Simulation.java` you can navigate the object to move among planets, using your keyboard.